ymherklotz/vericert/README.md

 the evaluation section.
 This tool is needed to get accurate timing and area information for the results to get the final plots in the evaluation.
-Even then, this flow is not automated and therefore only contains instructions on how to synthesis individual benchmarks so that the numbers can be compared against
+Even then, this flow is not automated and therefore only contains instructions on how to synthesise individual benchmarks so that the numbers can be compared against:

 - Reproduction of final timing and area plots of the evaluation.